Criminal Justice (CRIJ)

 CRIJ 3339.
 History of the Criminal Justice System.
 3 Hours.

-(SH Prior Course ID: CJ 339); Students explore the major social, economic, legal and political events that have contributed to the formation of the criminal justice system in the United States.
-Emphasis is on the common roots of the different components of the present system.
+(SH Prior Course ID: CJ 339); Students explore the major social, economic, legal, and political events that have contributed to the formation of the criminal justice system in the United States.
+It covers how the components of the American criminal justice system have been shaped by the historical process.

 Prerequisite: CRIJ 2361 .